Tomorrow is Earth Day!

 B: Are there any mitigation techniques that you train your team to use, that impact energy usage in a positive way?

-A: The draw of power from the machines are minimal and the equipment was designed specifically with that in mind.
-Obviously, there are certain specifications for each piece of equipment that are needed for them to operate at their full potential.
+A: Minimal power draws from the machines.
+They designed the equipment, specifically, with that in mind.
+Obviously, each piece of equipment requires certain specifications to operate machines at full potential.
 Ideally, we follow the IICRC standards when it comes to equipment usage.
 Some jobs call for more and others less and it is all dependent on the situation.
-The perfect scenario in disaster restoration doesn’t exist, but we are committed to do our absolute best to maximize our efforts when remediating.
+The perfect scenario in disaster restoration doesn’t exist, but we commit to doing our absolute best to maximize our efforts when remediating.

 B: How do you protect your team when they are dealing with hazardous materials and hazardous conditions?